Bio

 Fawzia Khan is a multidisciplinary visual artist based in Hopkins, Minnesota.
 Born in Lagos, Nigeria to Pakistani parents, she emigrated to the U.S. at the age of twelve.
 A former obstetrician-gynecologist, she left medicine to raise a family.
 Khan went back to school in 1999 and graduated from the University of Minnesota with a BFA, with an emphasis in sculpture, in 2005.

-Khan is an active member of two national multiethnic artist collectives, the Habibtis and the Paglees, and the Interfaith Artists Circle in the Twin Cities.
+Khan is an active member of two national multiethnic artist collectives, the Habibtis and the Paglees, the Interfaith Artists Circle in the Twin Cities, and Form+Content Gallery, Minneapolis, MN.
 She has served as a juror for the Minnesota State Fair Arts Competition, participated in several artist talks, and helped develop a public art program in Hopkins, MN.
 She curated her first exhibition Between the Stripes, Under the Stars at St. Catherine University, St. Paul, MN in 2022.

-Khan received a 2020 Artist Initiative Grant and a 2024 Creative Support Grant from the Minnesota State Arts Board, and was a 2022 McKnight Fiber Artist Fellowship finalist.
-Her work is included in many private collections as well as the collections of The Warehouse, Milwaukee, WI, the City of Hopkins, MN, the Donald M. Fraser Early Childhood Development Center, Minneapolis, MN and the Robert J. Jones Urban Research and Outreach-Engagement Center, Minneapolis, MN.
+Khan received a 2024 Creative Support Grant and a 2020 Artist Initiative Grant from the Minnesota State Arts Board, and was a 2022 McKnight Fiber Artist Fellowship finalist.
+Her work is included in many private collections as well as the collections of The Warehouse, Milwaukee, WI, the City of Hopkins, MN, the Loppet Foundation, Minneapolis, MN, the Donald M. Fraser Early Childhood Development Center, Minneapolis, MN and the Robert J. Jones Urban Research and Outreach-Engagement Center, Minneapolis, MN.
 She was also one of the featured artists on the Twin Cities Public Television program MNOriginal.

 Veil, 2019